 If you want to shop deodorant that's proven to keep your pits dry and odor-free, you can take a look at this Organic Deodorant For Sensitive Skin.

 Once your disposable razor has reached the end of it's life, swap it out for a safety razor!
 Yes, they may be expensive - but they'll last a lifetime.

 Over time, you'll actually be saving money by using a safety razor.
 You won't be spending $10 every few weeks for new disposable razors.

 You no longer need to use disposable floss!
-There's a couple of alternatives to disposable floss; silk floss and a waterpik.
+There's a couple of alternatives to disposable floss; bamboo floss and a waterpik.

 I had a Waterpik for the longest time, but found that it didn't really work that well.
 My gums still didn't feel clean after using the Waterpik.
 So I switched back to floss.

 Bamboo floss is biodegradable, cost-effective, and a lot of the time doesn't have preservatives, artificial sweeteners and more bad stuff in it.

 We sell biodegradable bamboo floss in refillable containers, and even offer floss refill packs so you can refill your floss container when it runs out!

 Let me know in the comments how much waste you're reducing by using the products I listed!
 Did you learn something from this post?
 Don't forget to share it with your friends on social media!
 If you're on a computer or laptop, you can do so by clicking the social media icons on the left of your screen.
 If you're on your phone, scroll down and you'll see the social media icons below the suggested blog posts!